Peter Kurz

 Peter Kurz (born 1962) is a German politician of the Social Democratic Party of Germany (SPD).
-He is the Lord mayor of Mannheim.
+He was the Lord mayor of Mannheim, the second-largest city in the German state of Baden-Württemberg, from 4 August 2007 to 3 August 2023.

 Life

-Peter Kurz was born on November 6, 1962, in Mannheim, Baden-Württemberg, Germany.
+Peter Kurz was born on 6 November 1962 in Mannheim, Baden-Württemberg, Germany.
 He attended the Tulla-Gymnasium in Mannheim.
 From 1983 to 1989, he studied law at the universities of Mannheim and Heidelberg and passed his first state examination in 1989.
 He then worked as a trainee lawyer in Mannheim (Amts- und Landgericht, Staatsanwaltschaft, Verwaltungsgerichtshof, Rechtsanwaltskanzlei), Speyer (Hochschule für Verwaltungswissenschaften), Heidelberg (Finanzamt) and San Diego (Rechtsanwaltskanzlei).
 In 1992, he passed his second state examination and became an assistant at the chair for civil law, commercial and business law at the University of Mannheim.
-In 1994 Peter Kurz became a judge at the Karlsruhe Administrative Court.
+In 1994 Kurz became a judge at the Karlsruhe Administrative Court.
 A year later he received his doctorate.
 Until he was elected mayor for schools, culture, sports and swimming pools in 1999, he worked as a judge at the Karlsruhe Administrative Court.
-Since 2007, he is the Lord mayor of Mannheim.
+From 4 August 2007 to 3 August 2023, he was the Lord mayor of Mannheim.

-Peter Kurz is married and has two children.
+Kurz is married and has two children.